amirci/amirci.github.io/_posts/2024-09-04-example-modeling-errors-python.md

 | `persist_customer_information` | Unknown error           |
 | Any other error             | Unknown error            |

-Let us think about what information is needed for each error and how it affects the response from the handler.
+Let us consider the necessary information for each error and how it affects the handler’s response.

-From the telemetry point of view, when an _unexpected_ error happens, having information that could help diagnose what the problem was will be useful.
-All the _unexpected_ errors should be _logged_, with enough context to understand what happened.
-For example, if the response of an API does not conform to the expected schema logging only a message such as `"Schema validation error"` is not enough to determine which API was called nor what the problem was.
+From a telemetry perspective, unexpected errors should be logged with enough context for diagnosis.
+For example, logging just `"Schema validation error"` is not enough without identifying the affected API.
+However, when defining user responses, errors unrelated to the current activity, like API or database errors, could potentially confuse users.

-Logging extra information could be useful.
-But to define the response, we need to think from the user's perspective.

-Showing errors that are completely disconnected from the current activity (like an API validation error or a database error) may confuse the user.
-Only expected errors must show notices, like issues with the subscription or problems with the token sent from the marketplace website.
-Any other error that is not related to the subscription or the token will be shown as a generic message without details.
+Only relevant errors, like subscription issues, should display detailed notices, while others should present generic messages

-The response, if an error happens, will be a _redirect_ to the landing page, including in the URL an error code that indicates to the caller what happened.
+The response for an error, will be a _redirect_ to the landing page, including in the URL as a parameter an error code that indicates to the caller what happened.

-Here is the same table as above, but now including the response in the last column:
+Here is the above table updated with the response from the _handler_ in the last column:

 | Function                    | Error Scenario           | Redirect Response |
 | extract_token_from_url      | Token missing or invalid | Token missing or invalid |